Battle of the Sexes (tennis): 1992: Navratilova vs. Connors

 Nineteen years later, a third "Battle of the Sexes" match, entitled Battle of Champions, was played in 1992.
 Outdoors at Caesars Palace in Paradise, Nevada, it matched 40-year-old Jimmy Connors and Martina Navratilova, age 35.
 Navratilova had previously turned down invitations to take on John McEnroe and Ilie Năstase, as she considered them undignified.
 The promoters initially tried to match Connors with the then top-ranked female player, Monica Seles.
 Connors called the match 'war'.
 Navratilova called it a battle of egos.

 A pay-per-view telecast, the match was played on Friday night, September 25, under hybrid rules to make it more competitive; Connors was allowed only one serve per point, and Navratilova was allowed to hit into half of the doubles alleys.
-Each player received a $650,000 guarantee, with a further $500,000 for the winner.
+Each player received a $650,000 guarantee (about $ currently), with a further $500,000 for the winner (about $ currently).
 Connors won 7–5, 6–2, as Navratilova made eight double faults and 36 unforced errors.
 Connors, too, was nervous, and there was a rumor that he had placed a bet on himself to win at 4:1.
 According to Connors' book The Outsider, he placed a million-dollar bet that he would lose no more than eight games.